Imagine this. It is the first week of January 2026.

 Many people are intimidated by the idea of “buying bonds.”
 They think they need to call a broker in a suit or go to a physical bank branch and sign a mountain of paper.

-The reality is much simpler.
-The Borsa Italiana BTP market (specifically the MOT) is fully digital and accessible.
+The reality in 2026 is much simpler.
+The Borsa Italiana BTP market (specifically the MOT) is fully digital and accessible from your phone or laptop.

 Step 1: Log in to Home Banking

 Almost every Italian bank account offers a “Trading” or “Investments” section.
-Log in.
-You don’t need a special professional account.
+You do not need a special professional account.
+Just log in.

 Step 2: Find the ISIN